-The Outstanding Middle Level Educator in the English Language Arts (formerly the Edwin A. Hoey Award) recognizes exceptional English language arts teachers of grades 6-8 who have demonstrated excellence in teaching English language arts and inspired a spirit of inquiry and a love of learning in their students.
+The Outstanding Middle Level Educator in the English Language Arts Award (formerly the Edwin A. Hoey Award) recognizes exceptional English language arts teachers of grades 6-8 who have demonstrated excellence in teaching English language arts and inspired a spirit of inquiry and a love of learning in their students.

 Sponsored by the Scholastic language arts magazine SCOPE, the award is presented at the Middle Level Luncheon during the NCTE Annual Convention each year where the winner is recognized with a plaque and given a cash award of $2,500.
 The winner also receives up to $1,000 for travel expenses to attend the NCTE Annual Convention and a one-year complimentary NCTE membership and subscription to Voices from the Middle.

 Applicants should be full-time English language arts teachers of students in grades 6-8 ("full-time" is defined as that school district's standard number of contact hours with students) and should have taught grades 6-8 full-time for at least five years in public or private school in the United States, its territories, or Canada.
 Applicants do not have to be a member of NCTE to apply and may be nominated by a supervisor or teaching peer who can provide credible evidence of achievements or be self-nominated.

 - Fostering a spirit of inquiry and a love of learning

 - Utilizing scholarship from literature, writing, or other appropriate fields

 - Utilizing the twelve interrelated NCTE content standards

 Nomination packet contents, including the Nomination Cover Form, must be submitted by May 1.

 Urbana, IL 61801-1096